-This concrete is used in large span distance between which are not possible through the normal RCC construction.
+This concrete is used in large-span distance between which is not possible through the normal RCC construction.

 High yield strength steel alloys are used to producing permanent pre-compression in areas subjected to tension.

-The area of tensile stresses forces is counteracting by reducing the cross-sectional area of the steel rebar.
+The area of tensile stress forces is counteracting by reducing the cross-sectional area of the steel rebar.

 Forms of the prestressed steel:

 It is a single unit made of steel.

 Tendons are wires and a group of strands is wound to form a prestressing strand.

 Strands are two, three or seven wires that are wound to form a prestressing strand.

 Cables are the series or group of tendons.